Customs and etiquette in Hawaii: The birthday lū’au

-Historically, the lū’au was customary for Hawai‘i's families, regardless of ethnicity, to hold a luau to celebrate a child's first birthday.
+Historically, it was customary for Hawai‘i's families, regardless of ethnicity, to hold a luau to celebrate a child's first birthday.
 In Polynesian cultures (and also in Korean culture), the first birthday is considered a major milestone.
-(See entry under "for visitors from the mainland" for fuller description).
+(See the entry under "for visitors from the mainland" for fuller description).
 Although these celebrations are called lū’au, they could have an overarching theme.
-For example, the baby lū’au could be adorned with sports, superhero, cartoon, etc. decorations and games.
+For example, a baby lū’au might be decorated with sports, superhero, cartoon, or other themes, along with games.
 Guests usually come with a birthday card and a small monetary gift for the money box.
-These gatherings often consist of extended family, friends, neighbors and can reach up to hundreds of attendees.
-Polynesian families, especially Samoans, Tongans and Maori, also commemorate 21st birthdays with lavish parties and feasts.
+These gatherings often include extended family, friends, and neighbors and can reach hundreds of attendees.
+Polynesian families, especially Samoans, Tongans, and Māori, also commemorate 21st birthdays with lavish parties and feasts.

-This is also the time when the family recognizes the grandparents, family, and friends from other islands, states, or countries, and God-parents.
+This is also the time when the family recognizes the grandparents, family, godparents, and friends from other islands, states, or countries.
 When it comes to godparents most cultures keep with the normality of one male and one female godparent.
 However for some cultures, for example, Filipinos, they will often have duplicate numbers of godparents for a single child.
 For some, this number reaches into the 30s or higher.